Neural Physics: Using AI Libraries to Develop Physics-Based Solvers for Incompressible Computational Fluid Dynamics: Methods

 The advection-diffusion equation solved here is given by:

-in which $T$ is a scalar concentration field, $(u,v)$ are the advection velocities, $\sigma$~is an absorption term, $\nu$~the constant diffusivity and $s$~the source.
-In the advection-diffusion simulations presented here, $\sigma=s=0$ although none zero values of $\sigma$ will be used for the momentum equations, Equations~\ref{NS-eqn}.
+in which $T$ is a scalar concentration field, $(u,v)$ is the advection velocity, $\sigma$~is an absorption term, $\nu$~is the constant diffusivity and $s$~is the source.
+In the advection-diffusion simulations presented here, $\sigma=s=0$ although non-zero values of $\sigma$ will be used when this equation is solved as the momentum equations in the Navier-Stokes Equations~\eqref{NS-eqn}.

-For simplicity we write out the discretisation only for a simple central difference advection scheme, second-order diffusion scheme and second order in time.
-We also use a first order upwind advection scheme in some of the applications and more complex central difference discretisations of advection and diffusion for the flow past a bluff body, see appendix.
+For conciseness we derive the discretisation of the advection-diffusion equation with a simple central difference scheme for advection, a second-order central difference scheme for diffusion and a second order scheme in time; although we do present results for a first order upwind advection scheme and more complex central difference discretisations of advection and diffusion for flow past a bluff body.
 For a regular grid ($\Delta x = \Delta y$) and an advection velocity of $(u,v)= (1,1)$, the spatial derivatives can be written as

 in which the solution field at the $\ell$th node in the increasing $x$ direction and the $m$th node in the $y$-direction is written as $T_{\ell,\,m}$.
 To implement a predictor-corrector scheme, we define the following